 Mitigation activities Description Accomplishments on hold pending the completion of the remaining engineering studies.
-This will help BWP determine the most cost- effective risk reduction method. • Composite pole pilot completed (7 poles total), composite poles will be implemented as a mitigation method in the HFTD for future pole replacements. • Replacement of bare overhead wire with covered conductor or reinforcement of pole lines by replacing aging copper with ACSR, study is completed and this will be implemented as a mitigation strategy as budget, supply, and resources allow.
+This will help BWP determine the most costeffective risk reduction method.
+Composite pole pilot completed, composite poles will be implemented as a mitigation method in the HFTD for future pole replacements.
+Replacement of bare overhead wire with covered conductor or reinforcement of pole lines by replacing aging copper with ACSR, study is completed and this will be implemented as a mitigation strategy as budget, supply, and resources allow.
 Infrared inspection technology study is completed, implementation is pending vendor selection through the standard procurement processes The following pilot projects are either planned or on track to be completed: Pole mounted sensor devices for real time monitoring, pilot implemented in 2022.
-Estimated completion of pilot is April 2023. • Replacement of oil filled transformers with non-oil filled pole mounted transformers (pilot estimated completion in 2024).
-Falling conductor technology (estimated completion by June 2025/2026) Inspection and maintenance 5 Annual patrol inspection (GO 165) Annual system patrol to inspect the condition of electrical assets to avoid faults, which could cause ignitions.
+With grant funding support it is expected to deploy these sensors to all poles in the HFTD.
+Replacement of oil filled transformers with non-oil filled pole mounted transformers pilot installation completed, ongoing monitoring before final determination by July 2025. • Falling conductor technology (estimated completion by June 2025/2026) Inspection and maintenance 5 Annual patrol inspection (GO 165) Annual system patrol to inspect the condition of electrical assets to avoid faults, which could cause ignitions.
 Completed 100% of annual patrol inspections in the Tier 2 HFTD 6 Vegetation management program Annual vegetation maintenance and clearance from electrical lines to avoid vegetation contact in Tier 2 HFTD Completed 100% of annual maintenance and clearance in the Tier 2 HFTD.
-Trimmed 103 trees and removed 1 "problem" tree
+See Table 13 for details.

-Mitigation activities Description Accomplishments 7 Intrusive pole inspections Condition based assessment of remaining pole strength to identify poles at risk of failure BWP is up to date with all intrusive pole inspections in the Tier 2 HFTD Operational practices 8 Block reclosing and increase relay sensitivity during RFW Block reclosing and increase relay sensitivity on all feeder lines in the Tier 2 HFTD during RFW events Blocked reclosing and increased relay sensitivity during all RFW alert days 9 Line patrol after outage event during RFW Patrol with physical inspection of tripped feeder lines in Tier 2 HFTD during RFW before re-energizing circuit Patrolled lines after an outage event during RFW 10 Ignition potential work practices during RFW Except during an emergency, disallow work that may potentially produce an ignition source on all feeder lines in the Tier 2 HFTD during RFW events No ignition potential work was performed in the Tier 2 HFTD during RFW events Situational/Conditional Awareness 11 Weather/fire monitoring Conduct weather monitoring via publicly available weather resources to monitor weather forecast and any potential extreme fire conditions Monitored weather and alerted staff on each of the four days with an RFW condition.
+Mitigation activities Description Accomplishments 7 Intrusive pole inspections Condition based assessment of remaining pole strength to identify poles at risk of failure BWP is up to date with all intrusive pole inspections in the Tier 2 HFTD Operational practices 8 Block reclosing and increase relay sensitivity during RFW Block reclosing and increase relay sensitivity on all feeder lines in the Tier 2 HFTD during RFW events Blocked reclosing and increased relay sensitivity during all RFW alert days 9 Line patrol after outage event during RFW Patrol with physical inspection of tripped feeder lines in Tier 2 HFTD during RFW before re-energizing circuit Patrolled lines after an outage event during RFW 10 Ignition potential work practices during RFW Except during an emergency, disallow work that may potentially produce an ignition source on all feeder lines in the Tier 2 HFTD during RFW events No ignition potential work was performed in the Tier 2 HFTD during RFW events Situational/Conditional Awareness 11 Weather/fire monitoring Conduct weather monitoring via publicly available weather resources to monitor weather forecast and any potential extreme fire conditions Monitored weather and alerted staff on each of the days with a RFW condition.
 In 2021, the ECC began using the SCE owned fire-monitoring camera in the Verdugo Mountains to enhance situational awareness on an as-needed basis.
 12 Geographic information system (GIS) applications Implementation of Outage Management System (OMS), which uses GIS data and meter information to help BWP locate outages and decrease response time Updated GIS and OMS data which helped BWP to locate outages and decrease response time